 Permissions to access objects stored in Cassandra are checked.
 The Solr cache and indexes and the Hadoop cache are not under control of Cassandra, and therefore are not checked.
 You can, however, set up permission checks to occur on column families that store Hadoop or Solr data.

 The inter-node gossip protocol is protected using SSL.

 The Thrift interface between Hadoop and the Cassandra File System (CFS) is SSL-protected.
 Inter-tracker communication is Kerberos authenticated, but not SSL secured.
 Hadoop access to Cassandra is SSL- and Kerberos-protected.

 HTTP access to the DSE Search/Solr data is protected using SSL.
-Internal Solr communication is also protected using SSL.
+Node-to-node encryption using SSL protects internal Solr communication.

 The inter-node gossip protocol is not authenticated using Kerberos.
-If desired, inter-node SSL is used.
+Node-to-node encryption using SSL can be used.